Acumatica

 What is Acumatica's pricing model?

-Acumatica uses a resource-based pricing model rather than traditional per-user licensing.
-You pay based on the resources your organisation consumes — transaction volume, data storage and computing resources — not the number of users.
-This means you can add unlimited users without increasing license costs, which makes Acumatica particularly cost-effective for growing businesses that need to onboard many employees.
+Acumatica uses a resource-based model rather than per-user licensing.
+You pay based on the applications you implement, the resources you consume (transaction volume, data storage) and your deployment license.
+Because users are unlimited, the model is particularly cost-effective for growing teams that need to onboard many employees.

 Is Acumatica suitable for companies with 500+ users?

-Acumatica's unlimited-user pricing makes it attractive for larger teams, but the platform is primarily designed for mid-market organisations with 25–500 users.
-Very large enterprises (1,000+ users) with complex global operations may find that SAP S/4HANA or Oracle ERP Cloud offer deeper multi-country compliance, advanced manufacturing and enterprise-grade capabilities.
-That said, Acumatica continues to move up-market with each release.
+Yes on licensing — unlimited users make large teams affordable — but the platform is primarily designed for mid-market organizations.
+Very large enterprises (1,000+ users) with complex global operations may find that SAP S/4HANA or Oracle ERP Cloud offer deeper multi-country compliance and enterprise-grade capabilities.
+Acumatica continues to move up-market with each release.

 Alternatives to Consider